Roy-Hu/terminal_driver/README.md

 # Terminal Device Driver Project

 ## Overview
-This project implements a terminal device driver for the COMP 421/ELEC 421 course at Rice University.
+This project implements a terminal device driver for the yalmix.
 The driver manages simulated terminal hardware using a Mesa-style monitor for synchronization and is intended to provide practical experience with concurrent systems and operating system device drivers.

 ## Features
 - Implements terminal I/O operations using a simplified thread library.